Signs of Financial Abuse

 - Receiving overdue bills that you thought were paid (especially if someone takes care of your bills for you);

-- Someone preventing you accessing to your money;
+- Someone preventing you access to your money;

 - Someone taking away your ability to make financial decisions or not managing your finances in the way you had agreed.